MicrosoftDocs/entra-docs/docs/identity-platform/azure-active-directory-graph-app-manifest-deprecation.md

 6. Select **download**.

-Starting [date2], the Microsoft Entra admin center will no longer support app manifests in Azure AD Graph format.
+Starting January 7 2025, the Microsoft Entra admin center will no longer support app manifests in Azure AD Graph format.
 However, you can perform the conversion manually.

 1. Browse to **Identity** > **Applications** > **App registrations**.